menta78/bfm-sincem/tools/README.md

 The 1D BFM output files are remapped into NEMO 3D grid and all variables are copied in output file along with NEMO `tmask`.

 **Setup**
-- To debug (OMP parallel or serial) export variable DEBUG equal to yes: export DEBUG=yes
-- To execute load netcdf-4.3+ libraries

 Change the variable `COMPILER` in the `Makefile` with the name of the included compiler file from the Compilers directory.
 Run gmake.

+The tool requires NetCDF-4.3+ libraries.
+To debug (OMP parallel or serial) export variable DEBUG equal to yes, namely `$> export DEBUG=yes`

 **Usage**

-`bnmerge` is controlled by the namelist `bnmerge.nml` (see the example provided)
+Data processing is controlled using the namelist `bnmerge.nml` (Check the example provided for explanations of the input parameters):

-`$>./bnmerge -f bnmerge.nml`
+`$>./bnmerge.x -f bnmerge.nml`

-A batch execution script (`bnmerge.sh`) is provided as an example to generate reconstruction on CMCC clusters.
+A batch execution script (`bnmerge.sh`) is provided as an example to generate and use the reconstruction tool on CMCC clusters.

 ## chlsat
 This code computes the chlorophyll concentration as seen by satellite considering: